garymansted/Developer_Overview/README.md

 # Developer Overview     ## *page under construction* ##
-###### The following are just a small handful of applications that I have built during my time as an iOS Engineer.
+Check out a small handful of applications that I have built during my time as an iOS Engineer.<br/>

 ## Care Corp Communities